-Richard DeLateur has served as a Director since May 2011.
+Richard DeLateur has served as a Director since May 2011, and as our Lead Independent Director since May 2014.
 Mr. DeLateur served as Chief Financial Officer of FormFactor, Inc. from May 2010 to May 2011.
-Mr. DeLateur was a 20-year veteran of Intel's finance team, where he held various positions, including the role of Vice President and Group Controller of Worldwide Technology and Manufacturing.
+Mr. DeLateur is a 20-year veteran of Intel's finance team, where he held various positions, including the role of Vice President and Group Controller of Worldwide Technology and Manufacturing.
 Mr. DeLateur more recently served as Chief Financial Officer at the private companies Fluidigm Corporation and Topsin Corporation.
 Mr. DeLateur had also served as a Director at Numonyx Corp., a leading manufacturer of Flash memory, which is now part of Micron Technology, Inc. Mr. DeLateur holds a B.A. in Economics from the University of California, Davis and was awarded his Chartered Financial Analyst (CFA) certification in 1999.